 Very often, if you turn in certain directions, you will find a position that generates a lower interference… This position will be the ideal position to play in the studio while recording as little noise as possible.
 In the context of a concert, needless to say, you should not play turned back on the audience, you will have to find another solution.

 The problem of the ground loop is that it can also generate an interference.
 The ground loop is created when several elements used in your sound chain are connected to different electrical outlets.
 Since the current is alternating, its frequency will be different from one plug to another, which will generate the interference.

-In this case, you can use the “ground / lift” switch of your DI box.
+In this case, you can use the “ground / lift” switch of your DI box or your multi effects processor if they have one.
 It will cut the ground conductor between the input and output circuits and stop the interference.
 This type of switch sometimes exists on amplifiers and will play the same role.

 Lighting is also a disruptive element that can generate interference.
 Particularly neon lights that generate a permanent “buzz”.
 If you have good ears, you must have heard that neon lights emit this noise as soon as they are lit.
 The solution: limit the number of light sources in the studio or use another type of lighting.

 Lighting using a dimmer will also generate more or less noise; we are talking about those switches that allow both to turn on or off a light source, and manage the light intensity.
 It is found in most North American homes (and much less in Europe).
 These dimmers can accentuate interference.
 In that case, find the position that will generate the least noise.
 Normally, this will be the position in which the dimmer is turned to the brighter setting.

 In the interest of consistency in the levels of the audio signal, sometimes a preamplifier is necessary in order to control the impedance of the signal created by the instrument.
 A poor-quality preamplifier can generate a “hiss” at high volume.